Lux Christian Academy: Policies & Handbook

 Parent Promise/ Agreement

-The administration of Lux Christian Academy requires at least one parent of each student to join other
+The administration of Lux Christian Academy requires at least one parent of each student to join the other Lux Christian Academy parents in pledging to uphold this agreement in order to glorify God through families, teachers, and students who embody His grace.

-Lux Christian Academy parents, pledging to uphold this agreement in order to glorify God through families, teachers, and students that embody His grace.
 “I/We as parent/parents/ guardian understand, agree, and will commit to the following:

 To guide our children through a biblical worldview, recognizing Lux Christian Academy as a supportive